R3YS/myHealth/README.md

 ## 🚀 Upgrading

-Upgrading to new versions of React Native may give you access to more APIs, views, developer tools, and other goodies.
-See the [Upgrading Guide][u] for instructions.
+Upgrading to new versions of myHealth will allow for interaction with the latest features implemented into myHealth.